Corbin Carroll Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 17th in MLB.
+- The Padres pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres have a 4.14 team ERA that ranks 14th among all MLB pitching staffs.
+- The Padres have the 16th-ranked team ERA across all league pitching staffs (4.43).

-- Padres pitchers combine to allow 21 total home runs at a clip of 1.1 per game (to rank 14th in the league).
+- The Padres rank 13th in baseball in home runs allowed (21 total, one per game).

-- Lugo gets the start for the Padres, his fourth of the season.
-He is 2-0 with a 2.70 ERA and 17 strikeouts through 16 2/3 innings pitched.
+- Musgrove will make his first start of the season for the Padres.

 © 2023 Data Skrive.
 All rights reserved.